UnicornTV/Flourish-Tutorial-Thinkster/3_BackendDataStorage.md

 The first line assigns constant to the instance of our model class using the singleton() method.
-The second line creates a constant of type String that will become a password to unlock our soon-to-be encrypted content.
+The second line creates a constant of type String that will become a password/key to unlock our soon-to-be encrypted content.
 The records variable is an array of entries while the variable record is of type CKRecord.
 CKRecord is a CloudKit dictionary object with key-value pairs that we use to fetch and save data.